tomascrhonek-source/sha3sum/README.md

 Program for summing files using the sha3 standard.
 Like the unix standard shasum and sha2sum.

 sha3sum uses PostgreSQL database for store the sums of the files.
 This is important for summing files accros the network.

+The database config is in file confing.yaml in root of the repository.
+You can change it in the code.
+Feel free to do.

+database:
+    dbname: dbname
+    host: localhost
+    password: changeme
+    port: 5432
+    user: dbuser